 Irving Kahn was on one of the disciples of Benjamin Graham similar to Warren Buffett.
 He had the noteworthy opportunity of working as Graham’s teaching assistant at Columbia University Business School.

 Irving Kahn contributed to Graham’s bible on value investing, Security Analysis, by providing some statistical help.
 Irving Kahn’s main source of insight into the world of investment was Graham; he was inspired so much that he named his second son Thomas Graham after after the great investor himself.

 Born Dec.
 19, 1905 Irving Kahn kick started his career in 1928 and since then has been actively contributing to the world of business.
-He is one of the founding members of New York Society of Security Analysts and Financial Analysts’ Journal.
-In addition to being a great investor, he was the president of New York City Job and Career Center and has been the director of many firms which include Teleregister Corp., Hugo Stinnes Co., Grand Union Stores, Kings County Lighting, West Chemical, and Willcox & Gibbs.
+He is one of the founding members of New York Society of Security Analysts and Financial Analysts’ Journal and was among the first few applicants to take the Chartered Financial Analyst (CFA) exam.

 Kahn was highly influenced by the investment philosophy of Graham and much of his knowledge regarding the financial world has been acquired during his years of serving as Graham’s teaching assistant.
 Kahn learned from the best of the best and has effectively utilized his inspiration and expertise in becoming one of the most renowned value investors of all times.